Cultural issues: The challenges of growing up as an Indian woman in the UK

-For the Indian family, the thought that a daughter would wish to choose independence over marriage is one that is very difficult, if not impossible, to accept.
-However Indian families living in the West are changing and becoming more liberal so that today the Indian Woman choosing to live on her own before marriage is whilst not always accepted, at least nowadays more likely to be tolerated.
+For the Indian family, the thought that a daughter would wish to choose independence over marriage is one that is very difficult (if not impossible) to accept.
+However, Indian families living in the West are changing and becoming more liberal so that, today, the Indian woman choosing to live on her own before marriage - whilst not always accepted - is more likely to be tolerated.

-Choosing to be independent can be empowering as it gives us the freedom to live our lives by its own rules.
-It allows us to break away from the cultural pressures of finding a suitable life partner and settling down into a married life.
-This is not always an option for all, as more Indian Women are becoming career oriented and want to travel.
-They may have their own plans and choose not to marry until well into their thirties.
-They may have failed to find a suitable match or want to meet someone naturally by dating.
+Choosing to be independent can be empowering as it gives us the freedom to live our lives by our own rules.
+It allows us to break away from the cultural pressures of finding a suitable life partner and settling down into married life.
+This is not always an option for all, as more Indian women are becoming career oriented and want to travel.
+They may have their own plans and choose not to marry until later in life - if they choose to get married at all.

-There is still some stigma attached to a young Indian Woman living away from home before marriage and this itself will often encourage gossip within the Indian community.
-Their family will be concerned that her marriage prospects may be harmed by the experience.
+There is still some stigma attached to a young Indian woman living away from home before marriage and this itself will often encourage gossip within the Indian community.
+Their family may be concerned that her marriage prospects will be harmed by the experience.

-As a result some Indian families find it difficult to accept their daughter leaving home and choosing to be independent even if she has a good job and is sharing a flat with friends or living alone.
-This is even more so if she leaves and moves in with her partner before marriage.
-Not only will her family have to deal with their own concerns, they have the additional burden of dealing with their community and their often hurtful comments.
+As a result, some Indian families find it difficult to accept their daughter leaving home and choosing to be independent, even if she has a good job and is sharing a flat with friends or living alone.
+This can be felt even more if she leaves to move in with a partner before marriage; not only will her family have to deal with their own concerns, but they also have the additional burden of dealing with their community and their often hurtful comments.

-Most Indian Women are expected to marry within their culture and caste system.
+Most Indian women are expected to marry within their culture and caste system.
 This can work well if they are introduced or meet through friends and get to know each other before they marry.
-However where the introduction is effected through their family, the period they have to get to know their future husband can be brief and they will be denied the opportunity to get to know each other over a longer period of time.
-As a result problems often arise after the couple start living together when it may be too late and these problems may be increased further if they are unfortunate to have interfering in-laws.
+However, where the introduction is effected through their family, the period they have to get to know their future husband can be brief and they will be denied the opportunity to get to know each other over a longer period of time.
+As a result, problems often arise after the couple start living together.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.